droberts-sea/torchbearer-char-sheet/README.md

 - Class features
 - Multiple characters
 - Hamburger menu
+  - About
   - Log in
   - Switch characters
   - Join game?
-  - Export character as JSON
+  - Export / import character as JSON
 - Join game with others in party
   - Be able to contribute to rolls and have things update
   - GM view?